-The vision for a multi-use Shenandoah Valley Rail Trail along a discontinued rail line that spans two counties and crosses through nine towns creates an opportunity for the communities along the route to be connected in a way that has not been available since passenger trains left the track.
+The vision for a multi-use Shenandoah Valley Rail Trail along a discontinued rail line that spans three counties and crosses through nine towns creates an opportunity for the communities along the route to be connected in a way that has not been available since passenger trains left the track.
 The conversion of the rail corridor to a trail would make it possible to stroll or cycle to the next town over to try a new restaurant, visit a historic site or relax in a park without having to share the route with cars and trucks.

 The communities along the proposed route for the trail have recognized the opportunity and have already begun to envision their towns with a Shenandoah Valley Rail Trail.